ClaudiaAda/SUES-Digit-Organised/Documentation/02_SankeyDiagram.md

 # SANKEY DIAGRAM
 #### See the [Sankey Diagram in Python](https://plotly.com/python/sankey-diagram/) in the Plotly official documentation for more information.

-This file basically takes the previous treated data and assigns it to each parameter of Sankey's function.
+This file basically takes the previous treated data in [B_data_processing](https://github.com/ClaudiaAda/SUES-Digit-Organised/blob/main/1.%20EXECUTABLE/B_data_processing.py) and assigns it to each parameter of Sankey's function.

 ## Overview